Zaidal

 Zaidal (زيدل, also spelled Zaydal) is a town in the Homs Governorate of central Syria, just east of Homs, forming a part of its suburbs.
 Nearby localities include Fairouzeh to the south and the Homs neighborhoods of Karm al-Zaitun, al-Sabil and al-Zahra to the west.
 According to the Central Bureau of Statistics (CBS), Zaidal had a population of 5,710 in 2004.
-The town has a large Christian community.
+Its inhabitants are predominantly Syriac Christians.